We’re an affiliate

 A dirt bike with training wheels is the perfect introduction to these machines, while an off-road model with no training wheels and low seat height will be more challenging for six-year-olds or older children.
 They’ll have to balance better if they want to make sure their feet are within reach of the ground when sitting on it.

-Kids can use this style of bike until age eight, but only if they’re able to place both feet flat on the ground while seated in order not to fall over from momentum at high speeds.
+Kids can use this style of the bike until age eight, but only if they’re able to place both feet flat on the ground while seated in order not to fall over from momentum at high speeds.

 It is important to mention that child-friendly bikes often range between 50cc to 250cc.
 As your child progresses, they may start handling 250cc.